katrimarika/webludo-frontend/README.md

 - leave game (especially if joined only as a spectator)
 - changelog (code changes affecting users) on the lobby page
 - rules readable on home page
+- prevent double clicking start game button
+- show in tab when new messages
+- tag players in chat messages
+- confett rain when first player finishes
+- toasts or overlays of announcements
+- chat to the side on extra wide screens
+- links as clickable links in chat
 - local multiplayer
 - sounds:
   1. die roll